Voltage Source (Three-Phase)

 Description

-The Voltage Source (Three-Phase) block simulates either an ideal three-phase voltage source or a three-phase voltage source with additional harmonics.
+Block Voltage Source (Three-Phase) simulates either an ideal three-phase voltage source or a three-phase voltage source with additional harmonics.
 The configuration is set by the Source harmonics parameter.

-If Source Impedance is set to `None', the Voltage Source (Three-Phase) unit simulates an ideal three-phase voltage source that maintains a sinusoidal voltage of the specified magnitude at its terminals, regardless of the current flowing through it.
+If the Source Impedance parameter is set to None, block Voltage Source (Three-Phase) simulates an ideal three-phase voltage source that maintains a sinusoidal voltage of a given magnitude at its terminals, regardless of the current flowing through it.

-.
-The current is positive if it flows from neutral to phase, and the voltage on each phase is equal to the difference between the terminal voltage and the neutral voltage, .
+The source is connected by a star, the port n corresponds to the neutral.
+Port ~ is a three—phase port representing three phases: a, b and c.
+The current is positive if it flows from neutral to phase, and the voltage on each phase is equal to the difference between the terminal voltage and the neutral voltage., .

-The output voltage is defined by the following equations:
+The output voltage is determined by the following equations:

 ,